 This minor will be of interest to students who would like to broaden the career opportunities available to them, students interested in public affairs and administration and students in non-traditional programs, such as the Board of Governors program, who wish to focus on governmental processes.
+Students who are also majoring in Political Science are discouraged from minoring in Public Administration.
+Instead, public administration courses can be incorporated into their major program.

-PSCI-216 American National Government 3 cr.
+PSCI-216 American National Government 3 cr

 PSCI-341 Public Administration 3 cr.

-At least two courses from the following: 6 cr.
+At least two courses from the following: 6 cr

 PSCI-325 Public Policy 3 cr.

 PSCI-344 Public Organization Theory 3 cr.

 PSCI-345 Government Budgeting 3 cr.

 PSCI-346 Public Personnel Administration 3 cr.

-Two 300-level courses relevant to Public Administration
+T 000 I al account to Dulatic Administra